Responsible Office: Compliance & Equity/Human Resources

 Applicant – An individual pursuing employment with the university by submitting appropriate application materials for a specific, vacant position.

-Disability – A physical or mental impairment that substantially limits one or more of an individual’s major life activities.1 Major life activities means functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
+Disability – A physical or mental impairment that substantially limits one or more of an individual’s major life activities.1 Major life functions include caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 The university’s determination of whether an impairment substantially limits a major life activity will be made without regard to the ameliorative effects of mitigating measures such as medication, medical supplies, equipment, appliances, or prosthetics, except for ordinary contact lenses and eyeglasses.

 Employee – Any university employee including instructional faculty, professional and professional faculty, and operational, classified and hourly employees.

-Qualified – an employee or applicant is qualified if he or she is able to complete the essential functions of his or her job with or without reasonable accommodation; an applicant must also satisfy the minimum qualifications for the job for which he or she is applying in order to be considered qualified.
+Qualified – an employee or applicant is qualified if they are able to complete the essential functions of their job with or without reasonable accommodation; an applicant must also satisfy the minimum qualifications for the job for which they are applying in order to be considered qualified.

 IV.
 Reasonable Accommodations